kahst/BirdCLEF-Baseline/README.md

 SPEC_SIGNAL_THRESHOLD = 0.001
 ```

-Most monophonic recordings from the BirdCLEF dataset are sampled at `44.1 kHz`, we use a low-pass and high-pass filter at `15 kHz` and `300 Hz`.
+Most monophonic recordings from the BirdCLEF dataset are sampled at `44.1 kHz`, we use a low-pass and high-pass filter at `15 kHz` and `500 Hz`.
 Our signal chunks are of `1 s` length - you can use any other chunk length if you like.
 The `SPEC_OVERLAP` value defines the step width for extraction, consecutive spectrograms are overlapping by the defined amount.
 The `SPEC_MINLEN` value excludes all chunks shorter than `1 s` from the extraction.
+We support linear and mel-scale spectrograms.

 Our rule-based spectrogram analysis rejects samples, which do not contain any bird sounds.
 It also estimates the signal-to-noise ratio based on some simple calculations.
 The rejection threshold is set through the `SPEC_SIGNAL_THRESHOLD` value and will be preserved in the filename of the saved spectrogram file.